-You can guess but you just can’t know (although you do improve at this at higher levels and can make very accurate guesses).
+You can guess but you just can’t know (you do improve at this at higher levels and can make more accurate guesses).

 I think this is one of the main reasons why people avoid the alphabet altogether and use materials with transliterations.

 The thing is – yes it will be confusing and difficult to read at first but as long as you have quality material with audio and/or a native speaker to listen to (all very easily accessible these days either in person or online), you’ll get used to it.

 There have been studies which have proven that when we read text, we don’t read every letter of every word.
 We see the outer letters, but the ones on the inside can be scrambled up.

 Chances are we won’t even notice mistakes while we’re reading.